wellcomecollection/catalogue-pipeline/pipeline/id_minter/README.md

 associates those ids with a canonical id in a common scheme.

-The canonical ids created by this stage are stored in a database, associated with the original source identifer.
+The canonical ids created by this stage are stored in a database, associated with the original source id.
 When the same identifier is encountered again, the canonical id from the database is returned.

 When a novel source id is encountered, a new canonical id is